 If your property is in a college town, then there will be an increase in student renters looking for housing in the fall.
 If your unit is near a university, check with the university for advertising opportunities.
 Most schools will have an off-campus housing department that offers a rental directory for their students.

 If your rental is located near a military base, then you might want to check out listing websites that cater to military personnel.
 Sites like MilitarybyOwner.com and AHRN.com cater to military tenants and allow you to post listings to their site for a fee.

 Tip number 3: Create an eye-catching rental listing

 When marketing online, your property listing details and photos are going to attract people to your rental.
-The best way to make your listing stand out is to have a winning combination of appealing details and attractive photos.
+The best way to make your listing stand out is to have a winning combination of appealing details and attractive photos, if you can get one of those 360 camera that take wider pictures and better angles, even better.
 Here are a few things you’ll want to include in your description:

 - A catchy title, like “2-Bedroom Apartment near Downtown” or “Ranch-style Home 1/2 mile from the Foothills.”